northstowekarate/northstowekarate.github.io/why_karate/index.md

 ---
 title: Why Karate?
 layout: base.njk
-description: The benefits of karate and joining Northstowe Karate Club.
-Karate teaches self defence, instill values in students and increases confidence and fitness
+description: Learning Karate with Northstowe Karate Club has numberious benefits including learning effective self defence, gaining confidence and improved fitness
 ---
 # Learn Self Defence
 Karate teaches you how to defend yourself and others in life threatening situations.
-Karate teaches basic and effective techniques that can be used to protect yourself from harm.
+Karate teaches basic and effective techniques that can be used to protect yourself and others from harm.

 # Build Confidence and Fitness
 Karate builds fitness, strength and coordination as well as confidence.
 Karate is an excellent form of exercise which is key for a healthy lifestyle.